mmistakes/minimal-mistakes/_drafts/2017-05-15-software-by-design-part3.md

 this definition shares a lot of the concepts that I highlighted in deriving component design.
 Therefore, if we consider OOP as fundamentally message passing and local state this fits really well with my functional programming analogy to components.

 I think the only danger with thinking about components as OOP 'classes' is that most developers exposure to OOP is far from Smalltalk or Lisp (which is what Alan Kay had in mind).
 This focus on 'classes' will frequently slip into thinking of mutable state and deep inheritance hierarchies which can lead to muddling responsibilities and entangling our designs.

-[TODO] Write something about versioning?
-Reference Rich's speculation talk?
+## Consider Data in Motion ##

+I hope that I've given some food for thought about how to discover components in a system by looking at data but considering the data in motion rather than at rest.
+I also believe that the details of the data are less important in making high level decisions than the view of the data as messages flowing through a system.

+In this blog I've only really provided a high level sketch of how I design systems.
+I haven't talked much about specific techniques (like Domain Driven Design) or diagrams (UML, etc.) to express the mental model of the system, and that's deliberate.
+Those things are important and can be incorporated into my approach as required but I really just wanted to outline some ways of thinking about systems that help me.
+As with all things you read and try, YMMV but I hope these thoughts are at least of interest.

 [^1]: Remember not to conflate `component` and `deployment unit`.
 They are not synonymous.